George McDonald has a broad commercial practice, with a particular focus on construction and costs litigation.

 - Acting for the defendant claims-handlers (led by Graeme MacPherson QC) in Markerstudy Insurance Company Limited v Endsleigh Insurance Services Limited.

-- Acting for well-known financial headhunters in claims arising from the financial crisis (led by Justin Fenwick QC).
+- Advising well-known financial headhunters in claims arising from the financial crisis (led by Justin Fenwick QC).

 - Assisting a solicitor’s firm with the insurance position following the fallout from the Madoff scandal.

 George spent 3 months in Hong Kong for the prestigious Pegasus Scholarship, which included helping the Hong Kong International Arbitration Centre with a number of construction arbitrations and drafting guidance to be published on their arbitration rules.

 In costs, George has been instructed on some of the seminal costs cases, both on his own account and as a junior.
 George has particular experience of group litigation, including:

 - As cost counsel for the Mirror Newspaper in the phone hacking litigation.